Mazlan has an affinity for trivia and fun facts that he loves to share with others.

 Women live longer than men and that has been proven statistically.
 Therefore, if you live longer, you have to save more!
 But on average, women tend to be less prepared and usually end up poorer in retirement.
 They can also outlive their retirement savings.

-One of the reasons can be because they earn less and hence, save less.
+One of the reasons can be their lower take-home pay and hence, save less.
 This means fewer pension benefits and savings for retirement.
-If they plan now, women do not need to compromise on their lifestyle, should they outlive their partners.
+If they plan now, they don't have to compromise on their lifestyle, should they outlive their partners.

 3. Too Careful

-Women may be too cautious in their investment options.
-They are afraid when making financial decisions.
+Women are cautious in their investment options.
+They are hesitant when making financial decisions.
 These are also common in men.
 So women should not feel intimidated with money management.
 If there is proper planning, money issues can usually be solved.

 4. Financial Literacy